tvanwer1/Final-Project/README.md

 In this project we will be working with beer reviews data.
 This is the dataset disccused in the talk " How to hire and test for data skills: A one-size-fits-all interview kit" from https://conferences.oreilly.com/strata/strata-ny-2017/public/schedule/detail/59542.
 This files contains around 1.5 Millions reviews of Beer from BeerAdvocates.
 The data isn't perfect which allows for opportunites to showcase subject knowledge.

-Scenario: As we try to predict overall favorability on beer styles; we suppose we are working for brewery/retailer's marketing department.
-As a result of this project, we will give them suggested ratings based on user reviews.
+Scenario: As we try to predict overall favorability on beer styles; we suppose we are working for brewery/retailer.
+As a result of this project, we will give them suggested beer styles to add to production/marketing campaigns based on ratings from user reviews.

 Acknowledgements
 BeerAdvocate and Tanya Cashorali for talking about this great dataset